Baby of the House: New Zealand

 The term "Baby of the House" is rarely used in New Zealand.
-The current Baby of the House is Chlöe Swarbrick of the Green Party, who was elected on 24 September 2017 aged 23.
-Swarbrick succeeded Todd Barclay of the National Party, who had been elected at the 2014 general election at age 24.
+The current Baby of the House is Hana-Rawhiti Maipi-Clarke of Te Pāti Māori, who was elected on 14 October 2023 aged 21.
+Maipi-Clarke succeeded Chlöe Swarbrick of the Green Party, who was elected on 24 September 2017 aged 23.

 Philippines

 In the Congress of the Philippines, the term "Baby of the House" is rarely used; the term "Benjamin" of the chamber is used instead.
 Special treatment is not given to the youngest member of either chamber.
 However, by tradition, the youngest member of the chamber usually administers the oath of office to their incoming leader (i.e. President of the Senate and Speaker of the House of Representatives).

-The minimum age for being a member of the House of Representatives is 25 years old, while for the Senate, it is 35, as stipulated in the 1987 Constitution of the Philippines.
+The minimum age for being a member of the House of Representatives is 25 years old, while for the Senate it is 35, as stipulated in the 1987 Constitution of the Philippines.
 In 1933, Benigno Aquino, Sr. became senator at the age of 33; the Jones Law, which created the Senate, had prescribed the minimum age of 30.

-The current Benjamin of the House is Representative Braeden John Biron of the 4th District of Iloilo.
-Meanwhile, Senator Manny Pacquiao has been the youngest Senator since 2016.
+The current Benjamin of the House is Representative Jaime Cojuangco of the 1st District of Tarlac.
+Meanwhile, Senator Mark Villar has been the youngest Senator since 2022.